 4. How to Run Your Business

-Now that I’ve taught you how to start and market your dropshipping business, it’s time to learn how actually to keep the gears oiled and the machine of your dropshipping business running.
+Since I’ve taught you how to start and market your dropshipping business, it’s time to learn how to keep the gears oiled and your business humming.

-Some automated services such as Modalyst make this a breeze, but other times you’ll find yourself having to coordinate shipping with a supplier manually.
+While the dropshipping model doesn’t require a physical inventory, you DO need to keep track of your suppliers’ inventory.
+Automated services can make this a breeze, but other times you’ll find yourself having to coordinate shipping with wholesale suppliers manually.

 The good news is that there are platforms built specifically to help you with this, like Ecomdash.
 This can make it substantially easier to keep track of your inventory (especially if you’re selling on multiple platforms).